 Commonly Asked Questions About Facemasks

-To protect others from infection, facemasks should fit securely on your face.
-Be sure to cover both your nose and mouth completely, with the bottom of the mask snugly below your chin.
+To protect others from infection, your facemask should fit securely on your face.
+Make sure to cover both your nose and mouth completely.
+The bottom of the mask should fit snugly below your chin.

 How can I wear a mask without my glasses fogging up?

-Fogged glasses can be a sign of an ill-fitting mask.
-Be sure your mask fits snugly while still allowing you to breathe easily.
+Fogged glasses are often a sign of an ill-fitting mask.
+Make sure your mask fits snugly while still allowing you to breathe easily.
 A loose fit, particularly at the top of your mask, can cause hot air to come up and fog your eyeglasses.

 If your facemask has ties, tighten the top knot to ensure that it is snug.
-If your facemask has loops, try folding a tissue and attaching it to the inside of your mask with a small piece of tape.
-The tissue absorbs some of the moist air within your mask and can prevent it from reaching your glasses.
+If your facemask has loops, try folding a tissue and attaching it to the inside of your mask.
+The tissue can absorb some of the moist air within your mask and prevent it from reaching your glasses.

 Can I wear a face shield instead of a mask?

 If you do wear a face shield without a mask, the shield should wrap around the sides of your face and extend to below your chin.
-Disposable face shields should be worn only once.
-Reusable shields should be cleaned and disinfected after each use.
+You should wear disposable face shields only.
+You should also clean and disinfect reusable shields after each use.

-Face shields should not be used as a substitute in health care settings.
-Newborns and infants should not wear a face shield.
+Face shields aren’t an acceptable substitute in health care settings.
+Newborns and infants shouldn’t wear a face shield.

 About UPMC